nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanofibrous:** Pertaining to or characteristic of being composed of nanofibers.

-### Expanded Definition and Usage\nNano-fibrous mats are pivotal in advancing materials science, offering solutions that require high porosity and low weight without sacrificing strength or functionality.
+### Expanded Definition and Usage:
+Nano-fibrous mats are pivotal in advancing materials science, offering solutions that require high porosity and low weight without sacrificing strength or functionality.
 In filtration, they effectively capture ultra-fine particles and pathogens, making them essential in healthcare, environmental protection, and industrial applications.
 In tissue engineering, their biocompatibility and high surface area promote cellular attachment and growth, mimicking the extracellular matrix.
 Additionally, their use in protective clothing enhances durability, breathability, and comfort without compromising safety.